marissa-shaffer/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for building applications.
+It helps with building custom components to build large applications.
+DOM operations render quicker without a page reload.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is decomposing your application into smaller components and the process of building them step by step to function together.

 - [ ] Describe state.

+Web apps are made up of data or state, and things that change that data, or state.

 - [ ] Describe props.

+Passing information held on state inside one component to another component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside the scope of the function being executed.
+To sync effects in a React component to state of prop changes, pass in a dependency array as the second argument to the effect hook.

 ## Project Set Up